 As you start your induction week at university, your professors might tell you to purchase textbooks that are supposed to be essential for your class.
 However, such books can cost around £80-£100, or even up to £150 in the most extreme cases.

 They are not only expensive but they are also not as essential as you might assume.
-When you eventually write your essays, you can research for sources online or go to the library to find books from your reading list.
-You simply don’t need to buy a main textbook to receive good grades.
+When you eventually write your essays, you can research sources online or go to the library to find books from your reading list.
+You simply don’t need to buy the main textbook to receive good grades.

 Overall, there are different ways to save money as a student.
 The tips provided here are more general and apply to all students but managing your finances can also be personalized to fit your habits.